 Maintaining CPD Records (Ref: Para.
-14)

-A20.
+17)

+A31.
 Appropriate records of CPD activities include details of the provider of the programme, the learning objectives, course outlines and timetables, agendas of technical committee meetings, instructional materials, case studies, certificates of completion etc. Members may use their discretion in determining the supporting documentation necessary to show that they have participated in a CPD activity.
-To assist members in maintaining appropriate records, the Institute provides a proforma CPD Record (http://www.hkicpa.org.hk/file/media/section4_cpd/Continuing Professional Development/record-form.doc) and an on-line record at "MyCPA".
+To assist members in maintaining appropriate records, the Institute provides a proforma CPD Record Form and an on-line record at "MyCPA".
 Members may choose to use their own forms for recording, but are advised to ensure that such forms include all the relevant information of the CPD activities undertaken.

 Monitoring and Enforcement (Ref: Para.
-15-16)
+18-19)

-- A21.
-CPD records of employees of Practice Units may be subject to review and assessment in practice inspection programmes. - A22.
-Compliance with the CPD requirements in this Statement is a condition for renewal of registration and/or renewal of a Practising Certificate by members under Sections 28(2)(c) and 30(8) of the Professional Accountants Ordinance.
-An application for renewal of registration as a CPA or renewal of Practising Certificate will not be granted if a member fails to meet the CPD requirements prescribed by the Council. - A23.
-The Council has delegated to the Registrar of the Institute the authority to carry out an annual audit of members' compliance with the CPD requirements. - A24.
-The Registrar or his/her delegate is empowered to make suitable enquiries where members fail to (a) file their annual declarations of CPD compliance with the Institute, (b) comply with the minimum CPD requirements, or (c) provide the necessary information or documentary evidence within a reasonable period of time for the annual audit. - A25.
-A member's willful failure to develop and maintain professional competence in compliance with the requirements in this Statement may result in disciplinary action and diminish the member's ability to act in the public interest. - A26.
-The Hong Kong Standard on Quality Control 1 "Quality Control for Firms that perform Audits and Reviews of Financial Statements, and Other Assurance and related Services Engagements" paragraph 29 states that the firm (including a sole practitioner, partnership or corporation or other entity of professional accountants) shall establish policies and procedures designed to provide it with reasonable assurance that it has sufficient personnel with the competence, capabilities, and commitment to ethical principles necessary to perform engagements in accordance with professional standards and applicable legal and regulatory requirements; and enable the firm or engagement partners to issue reports that are appropriate in the circumstances.
+- A32.
+CPD records of employees of Practice Units may be subject to review and assessment in practice inspection programmes. - A33.
+Compliance with the CPD requirements in this Statement is a condition for renewal of registration and/or renewal of a Practising Certificate by members under Section 28(2)(c) of the Professional Accountants Ordinance and Section 20AAL(1)(c) of the AFRC Ordinance.
+An application for renewal of registration as a CPA or renewal of Practising Certificate will not be granted if a member fails to meet the CPD requirements prescribed by the Council. - A34.
+The Council has delegated to the Registrar of the Institute the authority to carry out an annual audit of members' compliance with the CPD requirements.

+- A35.
+The Registrar or his/her delegate is empowered to make suitable enquiries where members fail to (a) file their annual declarations of CPD compliance with the Institute, (b) comply with the minimum CPD requirements, or (c) provide the necessary information or documentary evidence within a reasonable period of time for the annual audit. - A36.
+A member's willful failure to develop and maintain professional competence in compliance with the requirements in this Statement may result in disciplinary action and diminish the member's ability to act in the public interest. - A37.
+The Hong Kong Standard on Quality Management 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements paragraph 32 guided that the firm shall establish the following quality objectives in human resources that address appropriately obtaining, developing, using, maintaining, allocating and assigning resources in a timely manner to enable the design, implementation and operation of the system of quality management. - (a) Personnel are hired, developed and retained and have the competence and capabilities to: - (i) Consistently perform quality engagements, including having knowledge or experience relevant to the engagements the firm performs; or - (ii) Perform activities or carry out responsibilities in relation to the operation of the firm's system of quality management. - (b) Personnel demonstrate a commitment to quality through their actions and behaviors, develop and maintain the appropriate competence to perform their roles, and are held accountable or recognized through timely evaluations, compensation, promotion and other incentives. - (c) Individuals are obtained from external sources (i.e., the network, another network firm or a service provider) when the firm does not have sufficient or appropriate personnel to enable the operation of firm's system of quality management or performance of engagements. - (d) Engagement team members are assigned to each engagement, including an engagement partner, who have appropriate competence and capabilities, including being given sufficient time, to consistently perform quality engagements. - (e) Individuals are assigned to perform activities within the system of quality management who have appropriate competence and capabilities, including sufficient time, to perform such activities.